michalakweb/happytenants/README.md

 <br/>

 ## Future Releases
-* 0.3.5 beta
+* 0.3.6 beta
-    * refactor the code to use TypeScript
+    * replace all 'any' types
 * 0.4
     * chores can be now set by the group
 * 0.5